EQAR/deqar-docs/docs/institution_data.md

 >
 > Other identifiers may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all other providers.
 >
+> For higher education institutions, it is **strongly recommended** to provide the institution's identifier in the [IAU/UNESCO World Higher Education Database (WHED)](https://www.whed.net/).
+>
+> Institutions listed in WHED are confirmed to be nationally-recognised higher education institutions.
+If a WHED identifier is provided the institution is thus accepted automatically.

+> **If no WHED identifier is provided, additional proof of the institution's official status is required**, see below.
+>
 > EQAR runs a background list of other trusted identifiers presented below.

 * Provider Identifier (<code>identifier</code>; conditionally required; string)